bhaktaravin/windborne-challenge/README.md

 Why this approach

-Submitting data through a Server Action keeps API logic on the server, avoids exposing implementation details to the client, and allows the UI to remain responsive, accessible, and easy to reason ab
+Submitting data through a Server Action keeps API logic on the server, avoids exposing implementation details to the client, and allows the UI to remain responsive, accessible, and easy to reason